Analysis | ‘What’s happening out there’ with Black men and Trump?

 The question then is whether either of them is representative of openness among other Black men to Trump, why Trump might be resonating with that group, and whether he will do so in enough numbers to sway the election in what might be a close race in swing states.

 A big surprise of 2016 exit polls for many Americans was the revelation that Trump won the highest percentage of Black male voters (13 percent) of any GOP candidate in recent history.
 Democratic nominee Hillary Clinton by far won the majority of Black male voters (82 percent).
-But Trump’s stronger than expected performance with the demographic revealed that the president was in better standing with Black men than many expected.
+But Trump’s stronger-than-expected performance with the demographic revealed that the president was in better standing with Black men than many expected.

-Supporters of the president would argue that this support is due to Trump’s controversial yet often-repeated claim to have done more for Black Americans than any other president in American history besides perhaps Abraham Lincoln.
+Supporters of the president would argue that this support is the result of Trump’s controversial yet often-repeated claim to have done more for Black Americans than any other president in American history besides, perhaps, Abraham Lincoln.

 For example, NFL legend Herschel Walker defended Trump against accusations of racism at the Republican National Committee convention in August.

 Growing up in the Deep South, I’ve seen racism up close.
 I know what it is and it isn’t Donald Trump.
 Just because someone loves and respect the flag, our national anthem, and our country doesn’t mean they don’t care about social justice.
 I care about all of those things.
 So does Donald Trump.
-He shows how much he cares about social justice in the black community through his actions and his actions speaks louder than stickers or slogans on a jersey.
-He keeps right on fighting to improve the lives of black Americans and all Americans.
+He shows how much he cares about social justice in the Black community through his actions and his actions speaks louder than stickers or slogans on a jersey.
+He keeps right on fighting to improve the lives of Black Americans and all Americans.
 He worked night and day.
 He never stops.
 He leaves nothing on the field.

 But some Black male voters may be drawn to the same thing many Trump supporters find attractive: a worldview that the America of yesteryear was a country at its greatest on cultural issues.
 And because of this, some Black male support for Trump is a repudiation of a society that increasingly rejects the sexism, misogyny and homophobia that are often prevalent in traditional ideas about manhood.

-Brittany Cooper, a women’s studies professor at Rutgers University, elaborated on this point while talking to The Post’s Jonathan Capehart on the “CapeUp” podcast.
+Brittney Cooper, a women’s studies associate professor at Rutgers University, elaborated on this point while talking to The Post’s Jonathan Capehart on the “CapeUp” podcast.

 There is a way that Black men have been made to believe that because white supremacy has worked on them, primarily by restricting their access to all the spoils of manhood, to the money, to the political power, to even to the sort of noble power of protecting their women, for a lot of Black men, their racial freedom aspiration is to just be equal with White men, which is to say they wanna be patriarchs or male-dominant in the way that White men are.

-Note: Correction: A previous version of this post misspelled the first name of Brittney Cooper, an associate professor at Rutgers University.